![]() |

 inspect TEXT-STRING converting LOWER-CASE to UPPER-CASE

 Click on this link to view the code in the program that does the Case Conversion.
-This will be displayed in a separate window.
+To return to this point use the browser's "back" function.

 Click on this link to view the code in the program that does the Cobol Redefines Example.
-This will be displayed in a separate window.
+To return to this point use the browser's "back" function.

 The second example uses Reference Modification with a variable pointer to the byte to be accessed.
 This provides for a very efficient text scanning or parsing capability.